 Once the chips are smoldering/making smoke, reduce the smoker temperature setting to 250°F.

-Put the rack(s) of cured meat into the smoker on a high shelf/shelves, and put a disposable empty aluminum foil tray/pan on a low shelf to catch any rub or drippings that fall from the meat during smoking.
+Put the rack(s) of cured rubbed meat into the smoker on a high shelf/shelves, and be sure you that put a disposable empty aluminum foil tray/pan on a low shelf to catch any rub or drippings that fall from the meat during smoking.
 There will be a lot of liquid and that is good as it will start part of the steaming process.
+If you fail to do that, the meat drippings from the smoking process will soil the interior of your smoker.

 If you used chuck roasts, insert a wireless thermometer into the center of one of the smaller pieces the meat.
 If you lack a wireless thermometer you will have to use an instant read thermometer to periodically (every fifteen to thirty minutes) check the internal temperature of the meat.